Skip to main content

 2 mentions Positive Neutral Negative

-Players generally appreciate the puzzles for their challenge, but some find certain puzzles, particularly towards the end, to be tedious and lacking in enjoyment, leading to a sense of grinding rather than fun.
+Players generally appreciate the puzzles for their challenge, but some find certain aspects, particularly a specific end puzzle, to be tedious and unenjoyable, detracting from the overall experience.

 • “Most of the puzzles are nice and require some brain usage, but one particular puzzle at the end was more on the annoying side; it wasn't fun at all, just tedious.”